hlydecker/taboo-browser-game/README.md

 The game data (words and forbidden words) is stored in the `cards_extended.json` file with 206 cards.

+## Advanced Mode

+By default the game uses this pre-generated deck.
+You can enable advanced mode to generate new cards with an LLM.
+Provide your API key in the setup form and set the **Advanced Mode** toggle to "On".

 ## Live Version

 You can play the game here: [Link to your GitHub Pages site]